 Most foods contain a mixture of fats.
 Even foods that contain healthy fatty acids may contain some saturated fats.
 Read labels and choose foods with the best ratio of healthy fats and unhealthy fats.

 If you are wondering whether you get enough “good” fatty acids in your diet, the answer is not simple.
 The U.S. Dietary Guidelines contain no guidelines for most fatty acids.
-There is a recommendation for linolenic acid (an omega-3) and for linoleic acid (an omega-6) for children and young adults.
+The exceptions to that are linolenic acid (an omega-3) and linoleic acid (an omega-6), for which the government does provide guidelines.
 For most people, the goal should be a well-balanced diet in which healthy fatty acids have taken the place of most saturated fats.

 One of the best things you can do for your heart is to replace saturated fats in your diet with unsaturated fats.
 Healthier fats reduce your cholesterol levels and cut your risk of heart attack and stroke.